 run;

-We can also apply the basic principles of ranges to character formats as well.
+We can also apply the basic principles of ranges to character formats.
 We could create the following

 proc format;